onflow/flow/flips/20210824-fcl-tx-payer-service.md

 This is a large project.
 While a MVP could be built by an engineering team, a full solution would likely require multiple participants and skillsets from product, engineering and design.

-### Tutorials and Examples

-* If design changes existing API or creates new ones, the design owner should create end-to-end examples (ideally, a tutorial) which reflects how new feature will be used.
-Some things to consider related to the tutorial:
-    - It should show the usage of the new feature in an end to end example (i.e. from the browser to the execution node).
-    Many new features have unexpected effects in parts far away from the place of change that can be found by running through an end-to-end example.
-    - This should be written as if it is documentation of the new feature, i.e., consumable by a user, not a Flow contributor.
-    - The code does not need to work (since the feature is not implemented yet) but the expectation is that the code does work before the feature can be merged.

 ### Compatibility